Disclosure Policy

 SOLWERS PLC DISCLOSURE POLICY

 The disclosure policy will be reviewed periodically and updated as necessary.
+The CEO may decide on technical changes to the disclosure policy.

 The company complies with the rules, guidelines and regulations of the Helsinki Stock Exchange and First North, ESMA (European Securities and Markets Authority) and the Financial Supervisory Authority, as well as the Market Abuse Regulation ((EU) No 596/2014, “MAR”) and the obligations set out in the Securities Markets Act, the Limited Liability Companies Act and other legislation concerning the companies listed on First North.

-2. Periodic disclosure obligation
+2 Periodic disclosure obligation

-Solwers publishes its financial statement releases and financial statements, including the report by the Board, midyear reports and business reviews as company releases, in accordance with a pre-announced annual schedule.
-The Company publishes an event calendar on its website before the beginning of each financial year, including the date of publication of the Company’s financial reports, the week of publication of the Company’s annual report and the date of holding the Company’s Annual General Meeting.
+The Company publishes an event calendar on its website before the beginning of each financial year, including the date of publication of the Company’s financial reports, the week of publication of the Company’s annual report and the planned date of holding the Company’s Annual General Meeting.

-3. Ongoing disclosure obligation
+3 Ongoing disclosure obligation

-3.1.
-Insider information
+3.1 Insider information

-3.2.
-Transactions by executives
+3.2 Transactions by executives

 In addition, the company publishes the information required by the current Nasdaq First North Nordic Rulebook as company releases, including the following: